 The excimer laser produces a beam of ultraviolet light, which means that its wavelength is somewhat shorter than that of visible light.
 More specifically, the wavelength of the ArF laser is 193 nm (19.30 millionths of a centimetre or about 7.6 millionths of an inch).
 This wavelength is uniquely suited to the task of corneal procedures.
 When this light meets corneal tissue, molecular bonds are broken and a microscopic layer of tissue is removed with no thermal (heat) damage to the remaining tissue.
 This allows the cornea to be sculpted gently and precisely.

 Photorefractive keratectomy (PRK) is the procedure in which the front surface of the cornea is directly sculpted into a more desirable shape by an excimer laser after the doctor removes the outer "skin" (the epithelium).
 In the early 90's, the epithelium was removed by scraping or by applying topical alcohol.
 This older technique resulted in slower healing and more discomfort after the procedure.
 The slower healing and discomfort issues of PRK are eliminated with the latest technology in laser refractive procedures, the SmartSurfACE Laser Procedure(SLP).

 In conjunction with Schwind Eye Tech Solutions, our doctors have developed Smart Pulse Technology, which evolved to the SmartSurfACE Laser Procedure.
 SmartSurfACE is a completely touch-less procedure – no scraping, no cuts, no incisions, and no alcohol.
 The SmartSurfACE laser operates at 1000Hz (vs the traditional 400 Hz).
 The laser utilizes a 7-directional ocular movement tracking system which results in perfectly centered treatments even if the patient has difficulty holding still during the procedure.
 Treatment time is efficient at approximately 40 seconds per eye, and slightly longer for higher prescriptions.
 This one-step trans- epithelial procedure offers higher safety compared to LASIK, with no flap or intra-stromal complications, and no risk of ectasia (excessive weakening of the cornea).
 This is also associated with faster visual recovery compared to traditional PRK.

 SmartSurfACE is suitable for patients with thin corneas or complex corneal topographies, such as keratoconus.
-The advanced laser allows our doctors to treat almost all levels of myopia, low to moderate hyperopia, in the safest manner possible
+The advanced laser allows our doctors to treat almost all levels of myopia in the safest manner possible